dialoguebranch/dlb-web/README.md

  -subj '/CN=keycloak' -extensions EXT -config <( \
   printf "[dn]\nCN=keycloak\n[req]\ndistinguished_name = dn\n[EXT]\nsubjectAltName=DNS:keycloak\nkeyUsage=digitalSignature\nextendedKeyUsage=serverAuth")
 ```
+  * If you are using Windows, you need to install OpenSSL first.
+You can find binaries at
+    https://github.com/openssl/openssl/wiki/Binaries or you can use Cygwin (https://www.cygwin.com).
+    If you open the Cygwin terminal, you can find your C: drive in /cygdrive/c.
+Navigate to
+    `{GIT}/dialoguebranch/dlb-web/docker-compose/certs/` and run the command above.

 ### 2.2.
 Build DLB Web Service Image
+* Make sure that Docker is running.
+You can install Docker Desktop on your computer.
 * Open a terminal and enter your `{GIT}/dialoguebranch/` folder (containing `/dlb-web/` and
 `/dlb-core-java/` repositories)
 * Enter the following command to build the Docker image: `docker build --no-cache -t dlb-web-service -f ./dlb-web/dlb-web-service/with-keycloak.Dockerfile .`